1916 Grand Prix season: Season review

 Duesenberg had cars for Eddie O'Donnell and Wilbur D'Alene although only the latter qualified.
 Duesenberg also provided the engines for the new Crawford chassis.
 Eddie Rickenbacker was team leader for Maxwell along with Canadian Pete Henderson.
 Along with several specials, a new entry were the Frontenacs of the three Chevrolet brothers, Louis and Arthur.
 Gaston’s car did not qualify for the race.
-French manufacturer Delage arranged for cars for French driver Jules de Vigne as well as Barney Oldfield and Jack LeCain.
+French manufacturer Delage arranged for cars for Jules Devigne as well as Barney Oldfield and Jack LeCain.
 The international field was rounded out with Belgian Josef Christiaens running a British Sunbeam and Aldo Franchi in a Peugeot with a Sunbeam engine.

 A significant absentee was Ralph DePalma, the 1915 race-winner.
 He was to run with the new Hudson team but they had submitted their team entries too late while DePalma was haggling with the organisers to get paid appearance money.
 It was also without Bob Burman, as he and his mechanic had been killed in April when his Peugeot lost a wheel and crashed while leading a non-championship event at Corona, Los Angeles.

 Fastest car in qualifying was Johnny Aitken’s Peugeot, with the front row filled out with Rickenbacker and Andersen.
 From the start it was Rickenbacker who took the lead, holding it for the first nine laps until his steering gave out.
 Aitken then took the lead for eight laps until he was passed by Resta.
 From there on the Briton stayed in the front with a trouble-free run after Aitken retired, winning by two minutes from d’Alene’s Duesenberg with Mulford’s Peugeot in third.
 The race was marred by a serious accident on lap 61 to Jack LeCain that left him critically injured.
 He had not qualified but was driving as relief for de Vigne when the Delage crashed.
 His mechanic and a spectator also suffered lesser injuries.